 The project is supported by funding from Defence Trailblazer’s Accelerating Sovereign Industrial Capabilities program.

-Space domain awareness refers to understanding the space environment and the objects therein, including predicting the behaviour of known and unknown objects, and determining threats.
+Space domain awareness (SDA) refers to understanding the space environment and the objects therein, including predicting the behaviour of known and unknown objects and determining threats.
 With space becoming a contested domain, SDA is crucial to enable command and control of the orbital domain.

-This project, led by Space Machines Company, an Australian on-orbit servicing company, aims to develop a ground-based proximity operations robotic test bed for space-borne perception and intelligence targeted at OOS, Space Control and space-based space domain awareness applications.
+This project, led by Space Machines Company, an Australian on-orbit servicing company, aims to develop a ground-based proximity operations robotic test bed for space-borne perception and intelligence targeted at on-orbit servicing, space control and space-based space domain awareness applications.

-“The technology developed in the project underpins a range of proximity operations and servicing applications such as high-resolution inspection, satellite servicing, space control and space debris management, that help safeguard space assets on-orbit,” according to project lead at Space Machines Company, Mark Ramsey.
+“The technology developed in the project underpins a range of proximity operations and servicing applications such as high-resolution inspection, satellite servicing, space control and space debris management that help safeguard space assets on-orbit,” said Mark Ramsey, project lead at Space Machines Company.

 The project will be delivered in collaboration with Sentient Satellites Laboratory at the University of Adelaide; Scarlet Lab, a SmartSat CRC initiative; and Space Control STC at Defence Science Technology Group.
 It will serve as a focal point for SBSDA research and foster collaborations between defence, industry and academia.

-“Currently, there is a lack of mature technologies that provide space-borne perception, and there are no orbital robotics testbeds in Australia,” according to the project’s technical lead Tat-Jun Chin, University of Adelaide.
+“Currently, there is a lack of mature technologies that provide space-borne perception and there are no orbital robotics test beds in Australia,” said Tat-Jun Chin, the project’s technical lead at the University of Adelaide.

 “This project directly addresses this technical gap, which will greatly benefit the space industry.”